What is the difference between 1080 p and 720 p resolution?

 Now you understand what both 1080p and 720p mean, let’s discuss some of the key differences.
 Here are some of the key differences you may notice if you have a keen eye:

 • Picture quality - Although there’s very little difference between the image quality of both 1080p and 720p, switching between the two will expose that 1080p results in a sharper clearer image than 1080p.
-However, this is minimal so if you’re concerned about opting for a budget-friendly 720p monitor instead of a full HD monitor, you’re unlikely to encounter any major image issues.

 • Pixel count - Of course, one of the most noticeable differences between the two resolutions is the pixel count.
 720p has a pixel count of under a million, whereas 1080p has well over two million pixels.
 This has a slight impact on image quality and clarity.

-• Data usage - Data usage is one of the most significant differences between 1080p and 720p.
-When talking about data usage, we’re referring to how much data is required to stream a film or TV program per hour.
-For 720p, a 60 frame-per-second video will use around 1.86 GB an hour, whereas 1080 will use around 3.04GB an hour.
+• Data usage - Data usage - for 720p, a 60 frame-per-second video will use around 1.86 GB an hour, whereas 1080 will use around 3.04GB an hour.

 Entertainment